VerdantFox/hot-reload-examples/README.md

      gunicorn main:app --reload --reload-extra-file="templates/index.html" --reload-extra-file="static/styles.css"
      ```

-     The above command will run a server on `http://localhost:8000` and watch for changes to Python files (default) and changes to `templates/index.html` and `static/styles.css`.
-Annoyingly, currently, `gunicorn` does not allow you to specify glob patterns, so you must specify each non-python file to watch for changes.
+     The above command will run a server on `http://localhost:8000` and watch for changes to Python files (default), `templates/index.html`, and `static/styles.css`.
+Annoyingly, `gunicorn` currently does not allow you to specify glob patterns, so you must specify each non-python file to watch for changes.

    - Alternatively, you could run `Flask` with the Flask development server: